-- Proceeds from the sale of property totaled \$1,559,798 in 2019.
-The Corporation estimates that all properties sold to date are generating about \$1.4 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-Buyers who purchased properties in 2019 will invest approximately \$4.9 million in renovations.
-Since 2012, the Land Bank has sold 853 properties, leveraging over \$26.6 million in private renovation investment, and approximately 91 more sales are pending closing. - During the 2019 fiscal year, the Corporation conducted 18 public meetings.
-These included one (1) annual meeting, eleven (11) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 30, 2020 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.
+- Proceeds from the sale of property totaled \$1,035,660 in 2020.
+The Corporation estimates that all properties sold to date are generating about \$1.5 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
+Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
+From 2012 to 2020, the Land Bank sold 958 properties, leveraging over \$33 million in private renovation investment.

+- During the 2020 fiscal year, the Corporation conducted 14 public meetings (many by video conference due to the COVID-19 pandemic).
+These included one (1) annual meeting, eleven (11) regular meetings of the Board of Directors, one (1) special meeting of the Board of Directors, and one (1) committee meeting. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 30, 2021 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.